Three Simple Fixes To Improve Your Wilderness Therapy Website

 The easiest way to check if your wilderness therapy site is mobile-friendly is to enter the website URL on your phone and see.
 If you have to pinch the screen to make the whole page viewable, the site is not mobile-friendly.
 You can also use Google’s free tool to check.

 The Fix: Ok this one can be easy if you’re set up properly.
 WordPress offers several themes that are mobile-friendly/responsive.
 Just select one of the themes and voila!
 Your website is now mobile-friendly.
 To add custom themes and tailor it to your company’s vision, takes a little more work.
 Our growth driven design philosophy has helped convert hundreds of websites to a mobile-friendly site.

 Creating The Perfect Website

 Using the resources to improve your wilderness therapy website is a worthwhile investment.
 It takes time.
 And it takes trial and error.
-Your wilderness therapy website should constantly be evolving based on data as well as usual growing pains.
+Your inbound wilderness therapy marketing plan should constantly be evolving based on data as well as usual growing pains.
 The content on your website today should not be the same content on your website in five years.
 The calls to actions (CTA) on the site should be updated to your company’s needs.
 There is no one-size-fits-all when it comes to a wilderness therapy website but reviewing these three simple fixes is a good start.